SergeyMaslikhov/DS_projects/Sampling_research/README.md

 ## Input data and expected result
 There are 4 [datasets](https://github.com/SergeyMaslikhov/DS_projects/tree/main/Sampling_research/datasets) available.
 Each one is text sample labeled for classification.
 Three of them are english and one is russian.
 Expected result are plots that compare F1 measure on test set for classificators built with and without sampling methods.
 ## Results
-Code consists of 2 parts (for preprocessing data and building models): <br>
+Code consists of 2 parts (for preprocessing data and building models). <br>
 [preprocessing_samples.ipynb](https://github.com/SergeyMaslikhov/DS_projects/blob/main/Sampling_research/preprocessing_samples.ipynb) is used for:
 - Normalizing text in samples
 - Deleting stop words